TiagoOlivoto/tiagoolivoto/content/post/2020-10-23-metan-v1-10-0-now-on-cran.en.markdown

 I'm very pleased to announce that `metan` 1.10.0 is now on [CRAN](https://CRAN.R-project.org/package=metan).
 Some minor improvements and new functions were added in this version.
-See a summary bellow.
+See the release notes bellow.

 # New functions